 Q. If I modify my car after it is tuned, what does it cost to re-tune it?

 A. Minor changes such as recalibrating the speedometer to match a rear-gear change are often done at no-charge as a courtesy to our customers.
 Prices for more extensive retunes which require dyno-time vary depending on how extensive the changes are to the vehicle.
-The price for a re-tune could be as much as the original tune or as little as $150.
-There is a minimum charge of $150 for OBD-II (1996-present) and $200 for non OBD-II vehicles (1986-1995) to connect to the dyno for a retune.
-As a rule of thumb, if the Mass Air Flow sensor and fuel injectors were changed then most of the entire tune will be reworked on the dyno and charged accordingly.
-If the MAF sensor and injectors are untouched then the retune will be less expensive than the original tune.
+The price for a re-tune could be as much as the original tune or as little as $200.
+There is a minimum charge of $200 to connect to the dyno for a retune.
+Cars tuned with a chip will also be charged a minor fee to access the computer and chip.
+As a rule of thumb, if the Mass Air Flow sensor and fuel injectors, and/or electronic throttle were changed, then much of the entire tune will be reworked on the dyno and charged accordingly.
+If the MAF sensor and injectors and electronic throttle are unchanged then the retune will be less expensive than the original tune.

 Q. Is the dyno hard on the car?
 What are the risks involved?

 A. Running the car on the dyno puts no more load on the engine than going full throttle on the street (or track).
 In many ways running a car on the dyno is actually safer than running your car full throttle on the street (or track), because conditions such as air/fuel ratio, coolant temperature and ignition timing are monitored closely.